Who is the Lord-Lieutenant of County Londonderry?

 What is a Citizenship Ceremony?

 In the United Kingdom of Great Britain and Northern Ireland the Home Office is responsible for granting British Citizenship and it does so only after the applicant satisfies a rigorous procedure.
-The last step in that procedure is the making of the Oath to the Sovereign and its Pledge of Citizenship.
+The last step in that procedure is the making of the Oath to the Sovereign and the Pledge of Citizenship.
 That Oath and Pledge is taken by the successful applicant either at Hillsborough Castle or at at Lagan Valley Island, The Head Offices of Lisburn and Castlereagh City Council, County Down.
 The ceremony will be conducted either by a Lord-Lieutenant or a nominated Deputy under authority from the Secretary of State for the Home Office.

-Before receiving the Certificate of Citizenship the Applicant will be invited to swear the Oath (or an Affirmation) and make the Pledge and only then are presented with their Certificate of Citizenship.
+Before receiving the Certificate of Citizenship the Applicant will be invited to swear the Oath (or an Affirmation) and make the Pledge and only then are they presented with their Certificate of Citizenship.
 Until the Oath and Pledge are made Citizenship cannot be awarded.

 New citizens are encouraged to bring their family or a close friend to witness the ceremony.